Liberal Arts Plus Global Health Summer Experience

 Global Health Initiative Summer Experience Funds:

 The Wabash College Global Health Initiative has funding available for several students to participate in summer service, research, learning, or internship experiences that are otherwise unfunded.
 A description of the program follows.
 Questions should be directed to Jill Rogers email@example.com.
-Applications for Summer 2017 projects will be due late February of 2017.
+Applications for Summer 2018 projects will be due March 12, 2018.